 Torontonians also celebrate diversity in abundance: one of the largest Pride celebrations in the world in support of LGBT2Q+ communities of the city and beyond is held in Toronto every year.
 The event is a real homage to fun and love and features several stages with live performers and DJs, several licensed venues, a large Dyke March, a Trans March and the Pride Parade.
 And this is only a sample of Toronto’s inclusive character – with its long history of immigration and cultural acceptance, it is by far one of the most diverse cities in the world – perfect for you if you really feel you thrive in mixed and varied societies.

-When reflecting on the Japanese capital, we would definitely describe it with terms such as contrasts, crowds and food.
-The first two are undoubtedly related – contrasts are inevitable due to Tokyo’s sheer size.
-With 37 million inhabitants, the city accounts for 30% of the population in Japan and is truly where old meets new: Tokyo is a global technology and innovation hub, densely packed with city lights, massive electronics department stores and utter whackiness.
-The city really pushes the boundaries of creativity and is perfect for you if you’re up to exploring downright weird things to do, see and experience – dine in a robot restaurant, sleep in a tiny ‘capsule’ hotel room or board a super-fast bullet train to explore some of Japan’s other cities.
+When reflecting on the Korean capital, we would definitely describe it with terms such as contrasts, crowds and food.
+Seoul is an interesting mix of cutting-edge technology, alongside profound tradition and history – with a cityscape that blends traditional Hanok rooftops with jaw-dropping skyscrapers.
+Seoul is a global technology and innovation hub, densely packed with city lights, massive electronics department stores and home to a unique culture that has spread across the world.
+The city really pushes the boundaries of creativity and is perfect for you if you’re up to exploring downright fascinating things to do, see and experience.
+Ride a thrilling roller coaster in an indoor amusement park, drink coffee in a cartoon building from a cartoon mug, or take a cable car from a mountain to a skyscraper.
 You’ll definitely feel you’re living in the future!

 Foodies will also find their very own heaven.
-From world-class restaurants led by some of the globe’s top chefs to family-run gems dishing up traditional flavours and street food stalls your sense of smell will no doubt be drawn to, Tokyo is full of gastronomic delights.
-Once you’re done sampling local delicacies, you can also turn towards the many fusion and international foodie scenes.
+From world-class restaurants led by some of the globe’s top chefs to family-run gems dishing up traditional flavours and street food stalls your sense of smell will no doubt be drawn to, Seoul is full of gastronomic delights.
+Once you’re done sampling local delicacies, you can also turn towards the many fusion restaurants – as Korean food can be expertly combined with recipes from all over the world.
 Your taste buds will be jumping up and down in delight!

 Do any of these cities sound like your ideal home from home?
 Fret not if you feel none do – just keep a lookout for our next series of the best cities to study abroad in based on different profiles!
 In the meantime, why not browse through other corners of the globe you might be a good match for?